pallets-eco/flask-security/docs/features.rst

 User Registration
 -----------------

-Flask-Security comes packaged with a basic user registration view.
+If :ref:`configured<configuration:Registerable>`, Flask-Security provides a basic user registration view.
 This view is very simple and new users need only supply an email address and their password.
 This view can be overridden if your registration process requires more fields.
 User email is validated and normalized using the